 Abstract reasoning is useful in application testing for legal and most business industries.

-Personality tests are best considered not as predictors of future job success, but indicators of culture fit.
+Personality tests are considered sound predictors of future job success as some traits enable employees to be high-performers more so than others.
 The personality traits and characteristics indicated by these tests can help describe a candidate's motivations and stressors, helping recruiters understand whether they are a good fit for the culture and type of role.

-Common personality tests used in pre-employment screening include Myers-Briggs, DISC and Enneagram.
-Each of these are designed to offer different insight into the work personality of the candidate.
+Common personality tests used in pre-employment screening include the Big Five, HEXACO, Myers-Briggs, DISC, and Enneagram.
+Each of these is designed to offer different insights into the work personality of the candidate.